jetprobe/jetprobe-docs/content/docs/tasks/index.md

 //First define the ssh config
 val sshConfig = SSHConfig(user = "admin", password = "secret", hostName = "xx.xx.xx.xx")

-ssh(sshConfig) { client =>
+ssh(description = "some random commands ",sshConfig) { client =>
   client.run("cd /home/me/apps && mkdir temp && ls")
 }

 ```

-## Custom Action
+## Custom Tasks

-A custom action for a target storage can be executed by defining the configuration required to connect to the storage system, and
+A custom task for a target storage can be executed by defining the configuration required to connect to the storage system, and
 then leverage the underlying APIs exposed by the Storage system.

 **File Based Action**